Azo dye: Preparation

 For textile dying, a typical nitro coupling partner would be disodium 4,4′-dinitrostilbene-2,2′-disulfonate.
 Typical aniline partners are shown below.
 Since anilines are prepared from nitro compounds, some azo dyes are produced by partial reduction of aromatic nitro compounds.

 Many azo dyes are produced by reactions from pre-existing azo compounds.
 Typical reactions include metal complexation and acylation.

 Azo pigments

 Azo pigments are similar in chemical structure to azo dyes, but they lack solubilizing groups.
-Because they are practically insoluble in all solvents, they are not readily purified, and thus require highly purified precursors.
+Many so-called azo pigments are not strictly classifiable as azo compounds since they exist as keto hydrazide tautomers, which lack the -N=N- linkage.

 Azo pigments are important in a variety of plastics, rubbers, and paints (including artist's paints).
 They have excellent coloring properties, mainly in the yellow to red range, as well as good lightfastness.
 The lightfastness depends not only on the properties of the organic azo compound, but also on the way they have been absorbed on the pigment carrier.

-Azo pigments amongst food pigments are the oldest and also the most widely used.
-They were discovered by Peter Griess in 1858.